 Flexible Certified Reserve Capacity: In respect of a Reserve Capacity Cycle, for a Facility or component of a Facility, the quantity of Flexible Capacity that AEMO has assigned to the Facility for the Reserve Capacity Cycle in accordance with section 4.11, as adjusted under these WEM Rules including clause 4.14.8.

+Flexible Demand Side Programme Capacity Cost Refund: Has the meaning given in clause 4.26.18.